 Asa Phillip Randolph (1889-1979), leader of the Pullman Porters and co-organizer of the 1963 March on Washington, attended Community College of New York and called New York City home.
 We can measure this underrated leader’s achievement by stronger worker unions.
 At one time Black laborers had half of or no health care benefits compared to white blue collar workers.
 We can thank Randolph for ensuring that the AFL-CIO treated Black worker rights the same as white worker rights.

-As the Civil Rights Movement morphed into something that struggles to eliminate racial profiling and police brutality, Al Sharpton seized the mantle of leadership in New York.
+As the Civil Rights Movement morphed into a movement to eliminate racial profiling, police brutality and murders by police, Al Sharpton seized the mantle of leadership in New York City and took it to a national platform.
 A former Presidential candidate, his record for public service is solid, but slowly giving way to the younger Black Lives Matter movement.